Zest-studi-o/bookzone-v2/README.md

 ### Code Used

-- Other students examples help me to understand the structure of a restaurant booking system app, how to link user stories to epics & what is expected for the README.md such as [project](projecturl)
+- Other students examples helped me to understand the structure of a restaurant booking system app, how to link user stories to epics & what is expected for the README.md such as [project](projecturl)

 - [Code Institue](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm) walkthrough tutorial "Boutique Ado".